floh22/LeagueBroadcast/README.md

 Distributed under the MIT License.
 See `LICENSE` for more information.

 __This is a standalone project from Lars Eble.
 Riot Games does not endorse or sponsor this project.__
-_The project has certified as ToS-compliant in a previous state.
-The current version using memory reading has not yet been certified. _
+_The project was certified as ToS-compliant in a previous state.
+The current version using memory reading has not yet been certified._

 This project's port of [lol-pick-ban-ui](https://github.com/RCVolus/lol-pick-ban-ui) and its author are in no way affiliated or partnered with Riot Community Volunteers.